tblaase/Net_Practice/README.md

 The same logic applies to the network-mask:<br>
 `255.255.255.0` turns into `11111111.11111111.11111111.00000000`<br>
 Special to the mask is, after one bit was `0` there can't be any `1` bit's anymore.<br>
-so the only available numbers are:
+So the only available numbers are:

 - `255 (binary: 11111111)`